freeradical13/freeradical13.github.io/index.md

 #### Electron Transport Chain

 An [Electron Transport Chain][] uses redox reactions to pass electrons through a series of carriers (mostly proteins) that are progressively more electronegative.
 Carriers include [cytochromes][] which are heme-containing proteins.
 A [heme][] is a coordination complex with an Iron atom.
-An electron transport chain breaks the transfer of electrons into a series of smaller steps to harness energy in a controlled way, creating molecules such as ATP, and heat.
+An electron transport chain breaks the transfer of electrons into a series of smaller steps to harness energy in a controlled way, creating molecules such as ATP, heat, and driving proton pumps.

 #### Chemiosmosis